 First, the landlord must insure that the Security Deposit has been fully dealt with.
 California Law requires a landlord to send a tenant, within 21 days of vacating the rental property, an itemized accounting of how security was used.

 Generally, a security deposit can be used to reimburse the landlord for any necessary repairs and clean up, beyond normal wear and tear that was required to make the rental property ready for re-rental.

-It is very important that the landlord take photographs and/or a video of the rental property after the landlord regains possession after an eviction and the tenant has vacated.
+It is very important that the landlord take photographs and/or a move-in-move-out video of the rental property after the landlord regains possession after an eviction and the tenant has vacated.

 The Security Disposition Notice and Accounting must be mailed to the tenant at the tenants forwarding address, if known, or the last known address 21 days after the tenant has vacated the rental property along with the receipts for costs of repairs and materials.
 If the tenant is owed any money from the Security Deposit after deducting the unpaid rent, costs for the repairs and materials a check must be cut and mailed to the tenant with the Security Deposit Notice and Accounting.

 If the landlord is owed money after the security deposit is fully accounted for the landlord can and should file a civil action against the tenant for the balance owed.

 Once a judgment has been obtained against the tenant it is time for collection of the judgment.
 Fast Eviction Service Collection Department is a California judgment collection agency that offers very experienced help that can assist any landlord in collecting any size of judgment.